kodans/MyApps/README.md

  run Tests:

-     Navigate to the PayslipGenerator.Tests using commandline
+     Navigate to the PayslipGenerator.Tests using command line

      run dotnet test